amoliu/funzo/docs/planners.rst

 ====================================
 .. currentmodule:: funzo.planners

 This module contains implementation of various planning algorithms for Markov decision processes in general.
-Such planners take in MDPs and additional relevant parameters and compute policies and/or value functions either using exact methods or by approximation.
+Such planners take in MDPs and additional relevant parameters and compute policies and/or value functions either using Dynamic programming (DP) methods or by approximation.

 Exact Planning
 =================